tkrclient/iogames-draw/README.md

 ## Running the example

-The example requires a working npm/nodejs development environment.
+The example requires a working npm development environment.
 The [Getting Started](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) page describes how to install the development environment.
 Or just install from your package manager.